 The Company is in the exploration stage and has not yet determined whether its mineral property interests contain reserves.
 The recoverability of amounts capitalized for mineral property interests is entirely dependent upon the existence of reserves, the ability of the Company to obtain the necessary financing to complete the development and upon future profitable production.
 The Company knows of no trends, demands, commitments, events or uncertainties that may result in the Company's liquidity either materially increasing or decreasing at the present time or in the foreseeable future except as disclosed in this MD&A and in its regulatory filings.
 Material increases or decreases in the Company's liquidity are substantially determined by the success or failure of the Company's exploration and development programs and overall market conditions for smaller mineral exploration companies.
-Since 2016, the Company has endeavored to secure mineral property interests that in due course could be brought into production to provide the Company with cash flow which would be used to undertake work programs on other projects.
+Since 2016, the Company with cash flow which would be used to undertake work programs on other projects.
 To that end, the Company has expended its funds on mineral property interests that it believes have the potential to achieve cash flow within a reasonable time frame.
 As a result, the Company has incurred losses during each of its fiscal years since 2016.
 This result is typical of smaller exploration companies and will continue unless positive cash flow is achieved.